McGregorWwww/UCTransNet/README.md

 Especially for multi-GPU cases, the upsampling operation has big problems with randomness.
 See https://pytorch.org/docs/stable/notes/randomness.html for more details.

 When training, we suggest to train the model twice to verify wheather the randomness is eliminated.
-Because we use the early stopping strategy, the final performance may change significantly due to the randomness.
+Because we use the early stopping strategy, **the final performance may change significantly due to the randomness**.

 ## Reference